top of page

 Personal data collected through the website may be processed for the following purposes:

-• Administering and maintaining the website.
+• Administering and maintaining the website

-• Providing support for website functionality and usage.
+• Providing support for website functionality and usage

-• Delivering personalised user experiences.
+• Delivering relevant and personalised user experiences

-• Enabling access to services and features.
+• Enabling access to services and features

-• Sending relevant communications and notifications.
+• Sending service-related communications and notifications

-• Conducting marketing activities, with explicit user consent.
+• Conducting marketing activities, with your consent

-• Performing anonymised statistical analysis to enhance and improve services.
+• Performing anonymised statistical analysis to enhance and improve services

 2.2 Offline Purposes